franklinv/LinkScraperApp/README.md

 5.Appropriate error message is displayed if the User enter an invalid Url or number.

-Comments have been added appropriately
+Comments have been added appropriately.

 Test Data:
   node index https://www.rediff.com 25